athertahir/deep-learning-time-series-forecasting/chapter_22/Lab19.md

 22.4.
 Load the Dataset 447

-ˆ AnInertial Signalsfolder that contains the preprocessed data.
+- AnInertial Signalsfolder that contains the preprocessed data.

-ˆ TheXtrain.txtfile that contains the engineered features intended for fitting a model.
+- TheXtrain.txtfile that contains the engineered features intended for fitting a model.

-ˆ Theytrain.txtthat contains the class labels for each observation (1-6).
+- Theytrain.txtthat contains the class labels for each observation (1-6).

-     Thesubjecttrain.txtfile that contains a mapping of each line in the data files with their subject identifier (1-30).
+    - Thesubjecttrain.txtfile that contains a mapping of each line in the data files with their subject identifier (1-30).

     The number of lines in each file match, indicating that one row is one record in each data

 file.
 TheInertial Signalsdirectory contains 9 files.

-     Gravitational acceleration data files forx,yandzaxes:totalaccxtrain.txt,
+    - Gravitational acceleration data files forx,yandzaxes:totalaccxtrain.txt,
     totalaccytrain.txt,totalaccztrain.txt.

-     Body acceleration data files forx,yandzaxes:bodyaccxtrain.txt,
+    - Body acceleration data files forx,yandzaxes:bodyaccxtrain.txt,
     bodyaccytrain.txt,bodyaccztrain.txt.

-     Body gyroscope data files forx,yandzaxes:bodygyroxtrain.txt,
+    - Body gyroscope data files forx,yandzaxes:bodygyroxtrain.txt,
     bodygyroytrain.txt,bodygyroztrain.txt.

 The structure is mirrored in thetestdirectory.
 We will focus our